Wzs010429/Wzs010429.github.io/_pages/about.md

 # 🔥 News & Updates

+- *2024.11*: &nbsp;📍 Second trip to Japan!
+Attending PAKW 2024 (Kyoto Conference), Osaka, Mt.
+Fuji, Tokyo…
+- *2024.09*: &nbsp;🤗 Obtain the Master's degree in Data Science from the School of Computer Science at the University of Auckland!
+[LinkedIn Posts](https://www.linkedin.com/feed/update/urn:li:activity:7244532203936718849/)
 - *2024.08*: &nbsp;🎉 One paper was accepted by ICONIP 2024, see u guys in Auckland this December!
 - *2024.08*: &nbsp;📍 PC Member for ICONIP 2024.
 - *2024.07*: &nbsp;🤗 Go to Yokohama, Japan to attend WCCI 2024 and present the paper on-site.
 Looking forward to meeting you guys!